chestm007/py_hydropi/README.md

 # py_hydropi

 ## this program must be ran as root, nothing malicious happens in this code,
-but i would advise reading it before runnin just for good measure This is a fairly simple python daemon for controlling hydroponics equipment via a RaspberryPI.
+but i would advise reading i t before runnin just for good measure This is a fairly simple python daemon for controlling hydroponics equipment via a RaspberryPI.
 All configuration is done via easy to understand YAML files, the example